NoahBeto/mobile-bat-counter/README.md

 # Credits & Attribution

-This project is a fork of the original repository:
+This project is a continuation of the original repository:

 **Sarah-Lagattuta/Bat-Counting-YOLOv11-SORT**
 https://github.com/Sarah-Lagattuta/Bat-Counting-YOLOv11-SORT